unioslo/harborapi/docs/usage/_intro.md

-# Preface
+# Clients

 ## Async Client

 `harborapi` is predominantly focused on providing an async API for interacting with the Harbor API.
-The various pages in this section all assume the client is running within a coroutine where `await` can be used.
+The various code snippets on these pages all assume the instantiated client is [`HarborAsyncClient`][harborapi.client.HarborAsyncClient], and it is running within a coroutine where `await` can be used.

+If you only intend to use the Async Client, skip ahead to [Getting Started](getting-started.md).

 ## Non-Async Client